-Task Command Changing to Enable Mode > enable You only need to supply enough of each command to positively identify it among the other available commands.
-So, in this example, you could just type en and press Enter.
-Changing to Configure Mode # configure terminal Changing to Configure Mode # comigate terminal Similarly, this command can be entered as co t . # comigure terminal
+Command Changing to Enable Mode You only need to supply enough of each command to positively identify it among the other available commands.
+So, in this example, you could just type en and press Enter. > enable Changing to Configure Mode Similarly, this command can be entered as co t . # configure terminal Notice how the system prompt changes with each command mode.
+Command modes offer greater control over the node as you ascend from Standard to Enable to Configure . (config) #